kyma-project/istio/README.md

 ## Useful links

-To learn how to use Istio Operator, read the documentation in the [user](/docs/user) directory.
+To learn how to use Kyma Istio Operator, read the documentation in the [user](/docs/user) directory.

-If you are interested in the detailed documentation of the Istio Operator's design and technical aspects, check the [contributor](/docs/contributor/) directory.
+If you are interested in the detailed documentation of the Kyma Istio Operator's design and technical aspects, check the [contributor](/docs/contributor/) directory.

 ## Contributing